Dementia Reimagined: Building a Life of Joy and Dignity from Beginning to End

 Dr. Tia Powell is Director of the Montefiore Einstein Center for Bioethics and the Einstein Cardozo Master of Science in Bioethics program, and a Professor of Epidemiology and Psychiatry at Albert Einstein College of Medicine.
 She is a board-certified psychiatrist and Fellow of the New York Academy of Medicine, the American Psychiatric Association, and the Hastings Center.
 She lives in New York City with her husband.

 Dr. Powell will be signing copies of her book, Dementia Reimagined.

-Jed A. Levine, moderator, CaringKind’s Executive Vice President and Director of Programs and Services.
+Jed A. Levine, moderator, CaringKind’s President and CEO.

 - 2018 Connect to Culture: An Artist’s Perspective on Caregiving

 - 2017 Here But Not Here - Learning to Live with Ambiguous Loss